Skip to main content

 Chronic, low-grade inflammation is a pervasive stressor that silently sabotages hormonal health.
 Inflammation can interfere with the function of the hypothalamic-pituitary-adrenal (HPA) axis, our central stress response system, leading to dysregulated cortisol output.
 It can also blunt the sensitivity of hormone receptors throughout the body.

 Imagine inflammation as static on a radio channel; the signal (the hormone) is being broadcast, but the receiver (the cell receptor) cannot pick it up clearly.
-An is the most effective way to reduce this static and restore clear communication.
+An anti-inflammatory diet is the most effective way to reduce this static and restore clear communication.

 Your dietary choices directly influence the gut bacteria that regulate estrogen levels and the inflammatory pathways that affect how your cells respond to hormonal signals.